 I never understood why we (the USA) parachuted into Grenada in 1983.
 There was Vietnam before I was born and then our embassy in Iraq was seized and Canada hid the hostages next door, and then suddenly this island I never heard of was in the news.
 Why?
 I think it had to do with Ronald Reagan’s fear of Communism.
 That sucks.

 When you hear the word Grenada, you probably think of Spain.
-The island was briefly claimed for Spain when Christopher Columbus sailed past it, but it has been inhabited by the Arawak Indians for 1,000 years way before that.
-It is thought that they fled to the island in canoes from the Amazon during some tribal warfare.
+The island was briefly claimed for Spain when Christopher Columbus sailed past it, but it was the home of Arawak Indians for 1,000 years before that.
+It is thought the Arawaks fled to the island in canoes from the Amazon during tribal warfare.
 They lived for an era the length of the Pax Romana, the Roman Peace, before the Carib Indians found them and invaded.
-The Caribs lived on the island for 500 years before the Europeans came.
-The Europeans fought over the island.
-The French held it for awhile, and then the British took it.
-And then the British ceded it to the native Grenadians.
-Then there was trouble.
+The Caribs lived on Granada for 500 years before the Europeans came, fighting amongst themselves for control.
+The French held the island for awhile before the British took it eventually ceded it to the native Grenadians.
+Then there was big trouble.

 Rating: Five bowls of spicy fish stew with figs!